Xandru4/Claudators/README.md

-# Claudators: wikipedia offline edit tool
+# « Claudators » : wikipedia offline edit tool

 Are you good with Wikipedia markup and wish you could write at your on pace without being online?
 Do you want to translate articles on your text editor of your choice without all the limitations on the offcial translation tool?
-This tool, composed of a few simple and customisable scripts will give you way more control and save you time when editing.
+This tool, composed of a few simple and customisable scripts, will give you way more control and save you time when editing.

 ### Description